Alisson3Rdev/Alisson3Rdev/README.md

 🎴 Hobies:
 - 🎵 play the drums
-- ⚽ Play E-games and bascketball
+- 🏀 Play E-games and basketball

 📶 Habilities:
 Here some programing languages and technologies who I'm accustumed to use: